 Grand opening celebrates completion of SDHC partnership development with National CORE that will remain affordable for 55 years

-SAN DIEGO, CA – A core area of Encanto, located across the street from the Encanto/62nd Street Trolley Station, near schools, a park and retail, and envisioned as a growing business and housing corridor, is now home to 65 families with low income—including eight veterans who experienced homelessness—at a new San Diego Housing Commission (SDHC) partnership development with National Community Renaissance (National CORE) that celebrated its grand opening today.
+SAN DIEGO, CA – A core area of Encanto, located across the street from the Encanto/62nd Street Trolley Station, near schools, a park and retail, and envisioned as a growing business and housing corridor, is now home to 65 families with low income—including eight veterans who experienced homelessness—at a new San Diego Housing Commission (SDHC) partnership development with National CORE (National CORE) that celebrated its grand opening today.

 “The single most important ingredient in our City’s efforts to fight homelessness is the creation of housing actually affordable to low- and very-low income San Diegans,” California State Assemblymember Todd Gloria said at the grand opening of Encanto Village.
 “I’m proud of the Encanto community for embracing the type of high density, affordable project that is so critical to solving our region’s housing crisis and providing a way to house our homeless veterans.”